OOLER/circleci-orb-readme-sync/README.md

       child-doc.md
 ```

-This allows for the parent to be synced first, and then have its ID retrieved to be used to create the parent-child connection
+This allows for the parent to be synced first, and then have its ID retrieved to be used to create the parent-child connection all in one go.
+This way, you can create a parent and its children all in one commit.
-with the child document subfolder.

 __Note:__ ReadMe only nests up to two levels deep: